mozilla/extension-workshop/documentation/publish/distribute-sideloading.md

 ## Install add-on from file

-To use Install Add-on From File in Add-on manager, send the user the signed add-on with the following instructions:
+To use Install Add-on From File in Add-on Manager, send the user the signed add-on with the following instructions:

 1. Save the add-on file to a suitable location on your computer.